Social Democratic Party of Croatia: Opposition (2015–present)

-In 2020 parliamentary elections, the SDP achieved its worst result in parliamentary elections since the 1990s, resulting to the resignation of Davor Bernardić the day after the election.
+In the 2020 parliamentary elections, the SDP achieved its worst result in parliamentary elections since the 1990s, resulting to the resignation of Davor Bernardić the day after the election.
 Zlatko Komadina took over the temporary duty of party leader until the next internal party elections.
-Five candidates ran in the party's leader elections, for which voting took place on September 26 and October 3.
+Five candidates ran in the party's leader elections, for which voting took place on 26 September and 3 October.
 Peđa Grbin was chosen as the new leader, who defeated Željko Kolar in the second round.
-The elections were also marked by allowing only members who had paid their membership fees to vote, which means that 12,000 out of 32,000 of all members had the right to vote.
+The elections were also marked by allowing only members who had paid their membership fees to vote, which meant that 12,000 out of 32,000 of all members had the right to vote.

-In 2021, intra-party clashes broke out between supporters of Grbin and Bernardić, followed by the expulsion of four MPs on charges of doing damage to party or refusing to actively participate in the recent local elections.
+In July 2021, intra-party clashes broke out between supporters of Grbin and Bernardić, followed by the expulsion of four MPs on charges of doing damage to party or refusing to actively participate in the May local elections.
 The same MPs then refused to leave the SDP parliamentary club, and for that they received the support of 14 of their colleagues who refused to vote for their expulsion.
 The crisis was resolved at a session of the party's presidency when a decision was made to punish 14 supporters of ousted MPs.
 According to the decision, seven deputies were expelled, including Davor Bernardić, while the remaining seven were warned.
-In the end, the expelled MPs and those who supported them founded a new parliamentary club called the Social Democrats Club, which has 18 deputies, while the SDP formed a new club with the remaining 14 deputies, which puts them in third place in terms of the number of deputies in Sabor.
-On July 9, 2022, they founded a new party named Socijaldemokrati.
+In the end, the expelled MPs and those who supported them founded a new parliamentary club called the Social Democrats Club, which had 18 deputies, while the SDP club was left with the remaining 14 deputies, which put them in third place in terms of the number of deputies in the Sabor.
+On 9 July 2022, they founded a new party named the Social Democrats.

-After the USKOK brought criminal charges against Stjepan Kovač on 29 March 2022, he left the party on the same day, leaving SDP with 13 deputies.

 Organization

 The party's first and longest-serving president was Ivica Račan.
-The current party president is Peđa Grbin, who was elected in a leadership election on 3 October 2020 following Davor Bernardić.
-Apart from the president and four vice-presidents (Biljana Borzan, Sabina Glasovac, Ranko Ostojić, Siniša Hajdaš Dončić), the main governing bodies of the party include the party presidency (consisting of six senior members), the head committee (Glavni odbor) and the supervisory committee (Nadzorni odbor).
+The current party president is Siniša Hajdaš Dončić, who was elected in a leadership election on 21 September 2024 following Peđa Grbin's resignation.
+Apart from the president and four vice-presidents (Biljana Borzan, Mirela Ahmetović, Ranko Ostojić, Mišel Jakšić), the main governing bodies of the party include the party presidency (Predsjedništvo, consisting of 18 elected members), the head committee (Glavni odbor) and the supervisory committee (Nadzorni odbor).

-Like all other parties SDP runs local chapters at municipal, city and county levels.
-It also runs three topical groups - the Youth Forum (Forum mladih), Women's Forum (Socijaldemokratski forum žena) and a Seniors' Forum (Socijaldemokratski forum seniora).
+Like all other parties, the SDP runs local chapters at municipal, city and county levels.
+It also runs four topical groups – the Youth Forum (Forum mladih), Women's Forum (Socijaldemokratski forum žena), Seniors' Forum (Socijaldemokratski forum seniora) and the SDP Queer Forum.

 The SDP has been a member of the Socialist International since November 1999, and a full member of the Party of European Socialists since February 2012.
-SDP is also a full member of the Progressive Alliance of Socialists and Democrats (S&D) group in the European Parliament as of accession of the Republic of Croatia to the EU in 2013.
+SDP is also a full member of the Progressive Alliance of Socialists and Democrats (S&D) group in the European Parliament as of the accession of Croatia to the EU in 2013.